darkdragn/rusty-nhentai/README.md

 ### Using the ripper

-It's currently undocumented, I need to update that, but it leverages a yaml config file from ${HOME}/.config/rusty-nhentai.yaml.
+It's currently undocumented, I need to update that, but it leverages a yaml config file from either your current directory ./rusty-nhentay.yaml or
+${HOME}/.config/rusty-nhentai.yaml.
 It should have the following format:

 ```yaml